Dynamic-Capital/Dynamic-Capital/docs/private-fund-pool.md

 The Private Fund Pool enables share-based USDT investment cycles for Dynamic Capital members.
 Investors can deposit to join the active cycle, request withdrawals that obey the 7-day notice and 16% reinvestment rule, and participate in monthly settlements where profits are split across payout, reinvestment, and performance fees.

+## Regulatory Structure

+- **Dynamic Capital Asset Management Ltd.** operates the pooled investment vehicle and is the sole counterparty for investor capital.
+It maintains the jurisdictional fund management or investment adviser licence required for discretionary trading and files attestations in the [compliance register](./compliance/README.md).
+- **Dynamic Capital Token Issuer Ltd.** mints, redeems, and provides utility services for DCT under a virtual asset service provider (VASP) registration.
+A standing distribution agreement grants the issuer read-only access to fund performance data while keeping custody, settlement, and liquidity decisions inside the licensed fund manager.
+- **Dynamic Capital Platform Services Ltd.** runs the treasury, settlement automation, and customer platform infrastructure.
+A technology services contract between Platform Services and Asset Management defines SLAs for data delivery, NAV calculations, and investor reporting.
+Token Issuer Ltd. maintains an interface agreement with Platform Services to route utility redemptions without touching client capital or managed assets.

+The fund manager renews the operating agreements annually, documenting any regulator correspondence or licence updates under [`docs/compliance`](./compliance/README.md) so operations teams can evidence separation of duties during audits.

 ## Database schema

 The service introduces the following tables (all in the `public` schema).